Deer Lake Artist Residencies

 Do resident artists receive any funding?

-The residencies include the use of studio space and/or housing which has a market rate in-kind value.
+The residencies include the use of studio space and/or housing which has a market value.
+The program provides limited funds for materials and equipment in approved community engagement activities which will be confirmed by staff during the planning process.

 What is the time commitment expected during residencies?